-Restaurants with a communal spirit – where you get to know your neighbour
+Restaurants with a communal spirit – where you also get to know your neighbor

 Following on from the cozy feel of Derrière, meeting in small, quaint restaurants can facilitate close encounters.
-My two favourite informal restaurants include Candelaria and Blend.
+My two favorite informal restaurants include Candelaria and Blend.

-Candelaria is a small Mexican restaurant in the third arrondissement where the lack of space (and maybe the strength of the frozen margaritas) means that you naturally get to know your neighbour.
-There is even a small speakeasy hidden at the back of the restaurant behind a white, unmarked door.
+Candelaria is a small Mexican restaurant in the third arrondissement where the lack of space (and maybe the strength of the frozen margaritas) means that you naturally get to know your neighbor.
+There is also a small speakeasy hidden at the back of the restaurant behind a white, unmarked door.

-Blend is a burger joint with four restaurants in the city; my personal favourite (and coziest) being the one in the second arrondissement.
-Blend serves delicious burgers on wooden picnic style tables so you are often sitting with people you don’t know.
+Blend is a burger joint with four restaurants in the city; my personal favorite (and coziest) being the one in the second arrondissement.
+Blend serves delicious burgers on wooden picnic-style tables so you are often sitting with people you don’t know.
 It’s easy to get chatting, especially after you take a bite of their burgers and taste how delicious they are.